tedhchen/tedhchen.github.io/index.md

 ### Welcome to my website.

-I am a postdoctoral researcher at Aalto University and University of Helsinki studying climate change politics using network methods.
-I received my PhD in Political Science from the Pennsylvania State University.
-My primary research agenda focuses on the social consequences of climate change and the efforts to stem these negative and often conflictual outcomes.
-I am also interested in the domestic and international policy-process surrounding climate policies.
+I am a postdoctoral researcher at the University of Helsinki and Aalto University studying climate change politics using network methods.
+I received my PhD in Political Science from Pennsylvania State University.
+My research agenda focuses on the social and political consequences of climate change and the efforts to stem these negative and often conflictual outcomes.
+I also have a methodological focus in developing computational and network approaches for studying political phenomena as complex systems.
+My work has been published in outlets such as _Global Environmental Change_, _Political Science Research and Methods_, and _Political Analysis_.

 My academic history is summarized in my [curriculum vitae]({{ BASE_PATH }}/assets/chen_cv.pdf).
 Details about my research and teaching can be found on their respective pages.<br/>